huggingface/blog/document-ai.md

     <div itemscope itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
       <div itemprop="text">

 Documents often contain tables, and most OCR tools don't work incredibly well out-of-the-box on tabular data.
 Table detection is the task of identifying where tables are located, and table extraction creates a structured representation of that information.
 Table structure recognition is the task of identifying the individual pieces that make up a table, like rows, columns, and cells.
 Table functional analysis (FA) is the task of recognizing the keys and values of the table.
-The figure below illustrates the difference between the various subtasks.
+The figure from the [Table transformer](https://github.com/microsoft/table-transformer) illustrates the difference between the various subtasks.

 ![jpeg](assets/112_document-ai/table.jpeg)